javonthegoat/Windows-Taskbar-Toggle/README.md

 *   Uses a configurable global hotkey.
 *   Helps maximize screen real estate for applications or a cleaner desktop view.
 *   Runs discreetly in the background via the terminal.
+*   Can be useful for recording the whole screen without the taskbar.

 ## Requirements